 - When the groups have had time to complete the worksheets, tell them that it is also possible to divide a pie into eight pieces by using three straight cuts.
 Challenge them to come up with a solution.
 (If the groups are stymied, you can hint that in order to cut a pie into eight pieces with three straight cuts, they would need to rearrange the pieces after the second cut.)

 - Have the groups share their solutions.
 (To cut a pie into eight pieces using three straight cuts, cut the pie in half with one cut.
 Cut the pie in quarters with the second cut.
 Stack the four pieces, one on top of the other, and cut through all four with the third cut.)

-This activity is ideal for Grades 3–5, but can easily be adapted for older or younger students.
-And for a helpful hint, you can gain obvious bonus points with your students by bringing in some actual pie to accompany your Pi Day activity!
+This Pi Day pie problem activity is ideal for Grades 3–5, but can easily be adapted for older or younger students.
+And for a helpful hint, you can gain obvious bonus points with your students by bringing in some actual pie to accompany the activity!
 Every lesson is more fun when there are sweets involved.
 Enjoy!